-Small Babesia spp. often reappear following therapy, even if the dog seems healthy and parasitemia is no longer detectable by PCR analysis.
+Small Babesia spp. often reappears following therapy, even if the dog seems healthy and parasitemia is no longer detectable by PCR analysis.
 Drugs can only reduce mortality and alleviate illness symptoms (Karasová et al., 2022).
 There are many drugs were studied for treatment of B. gibsoni but most of them are ineffective.
 B. gibsoni can be treated with atovaquone at a dose of 13.3 (or 13.5) mg/kg of body weight orally with a fatty meal every 8 hours in combination with azithromycin at a dose of 10 mg/kg of body weight orally every 24 hours for 10 days (Gallego et al., 2016).
 Another regimen for treatment includes combination of clindamycin (25 mg/kg of body weight orally every 12 h), metronidazole (15 mg/kg of body weight orally every 12 h per day), and doxycycline (5 mg/kg of body weight orally every 12 h) (Suzuki et al., 2007).
 Atovaquone preferentially blocks protozoal mitochondrial electron transport, which inhibits pyrimidine and adenosine triphosphate production (Silva et al., 2016).
 Combining atovaquone and azithromycin provides a synergistic therapeutic effect, but taking atovaquone alone leads to return of clinical symptoms.
 The most successful therapy for B. gibsoni infection in dogs is the combination of atovaquone and azithromycin, which reduces parasitemia below detectable levels by PCR (Karasová et al., 2022).
-Along with this therapy supportive care should be based on a thorough assessment of the patient’s clinical condition.
+Along with this therapy, supportive care should be based on a thorough assessment of the patient’s clinical condition.
 Intravenous fluid treatment may be used for shock, severe infection, dehydration, intravascular haemolysis, haemoglobinuria, and decreased kidney function.
 Crystalloids, together with solutions to address acid-base imbalance and electrolyte imbalances, are the most appropriate intravenous solutions.
 Blood transfusion is indicated in patients with severe anemia (hematocrit <15%) and severe dyspnoea or tachypnoea (Malyuk et al., 2023).

 2 Materials and Methods

 The study was conducted at the Referral Veterinary Polyclinic Teaching Veterinary Clinical Complex (RVP–TVCC), ICAR-Indian Veterinary Research Institute (IVRI), Izatnagar, on dogs presented with history suspected with hemoprotozoa infection.
 A total of 24 dogs of various breeds, sexes, and aged between 1 to 8 years were included in this study.
 All dogs presented with clinical signs consistent with babesiosis, including fever, lethargy, pale mucous membranes, and thrombocytopenia were included in this study.
 Some dogs were also having icteric sclera (Figure 6).
+(Fig. in image section)

 2.1 Criteria for the Study